Meats and Sausages

 Knife (square hole) | 7/16" | 1/2" | 9/16" |

 All of the above work fine, but for grinders, the bigger the better.
 Bigger models have a larger throat, and they will grind the meat faster.
 However, they are also heavier, more expensive, and require more space to store.
-The knife must be sharp, otherwise the meat will smear.
-The process will come to a stop as the connective tissues will wrap around the knife preventing further cutting.
+The knife must be sharp. otherwise the meat will smear.
+The grinding becomes almost impossible when the connective tissues wrap around the knife, preventing further cutting.
 The locking ring on a grinder head should be tight.
-After a while the meat will lubricate the grinder and the crank will begin to turn with ease.
-Bear in mind that the grinder, whether electric or manual, generates heat and if it were washed in hot water, it should be cooled off before use.
+After a while, the meat will lubricate the grinder, and the crank will begin to turn with ease.
+Bear in mind that the grinder, whether electric or manual, generates heat, and if it were washed in hot water, it should be cooled off before use.

 What grinder to buy?

 Although an electrical machine looks impressive, the question to ask is how much meat are we going to process?
-Manual grinders are wonderfully designed and very efficient machines which are very inexpensive.
-On the other hand, small home type electrical models cost more and work twice as fast at best.
+Manual grinders are wonderfully designed and very efficient and very inexpensive machines.
+On the other hand, small home-type electrical models cost more and work twice as fast at best.
 The only difference is that you don’t have to exercise your hand for 5 minutes.
-To get any significant output (50 - 100 lbs. per minute) you have to buy a big industrial model which is heavy and expensive.
+To get any significant output (50 - 100 lbs. per minute), you have to buy a bigger commercial model which is heavy and expensive.
 It is our personal opinion that it is wiser to invest extra money on a quality piston stuffer and grind meats manually.
 These are general estimates for the output capacity of different grinders:

 Type | Capacity in lb per min. |